Collaboration95/DistributedSystem_ProjectPlaceholderName/README.md

    - cd client
    - go run client.go

-3. Type in `clean` to reformat the seats.txt file.

-4. Type in `done` to indicate client session termination
+3. On terminal running client.go run the following command to reset all seats to available status in seats.txt file
+   -  `clean`

+5. On terminal running client.go run the following command to terminate client session
+   -  `done`

 # To book/cancel a seat